jaimemartinmartin15/puntuaciones.jaimeelingeniero.es/docs/GAME_CONFIG.md

 ### (*4) gameConfig:winner

-Shows a control to select who wins the game.
+If active, shows a control to select who wins the game.

 **Properties**: